Parent and Tot

 Sun Rays- LTAD 1/LTAD 8

 This 45-minute class is tailored to children aged 18–24 months and offers an introduction to basic gymnastics movements such as rolls, jumps, hangs and slides.
-Additionally, children will be introduced to gymnastics apparatuses such as the bars, rings and trampolines, just to name a few.
+Additionally, children will be introduced to gymnastics apparatuses such as the bars, rings, and balance beam, just to name a few.
 Then at the end of the course, each child receives a certificate to reward their hard work.

 Throughout the program children will develop strength, flexibility, motor skills, sensory understanding and social skills through interaction with others.